-Epsom salt, also known as magnesium sulphate, is a natural compound that can be used to fight inflammation, reduce swelling, and ease sore muscles.
-It can also be used to heal cuts faster.
+Epsom salt, also known as magnesium sulphate, is a natural compound that can fight inflammation, reduce swelling, ease sore muscles and heal cuts faster.

 An Epsom salt bath is the perfect remedy for injuries and sore muscles.
-You can even buy Epsom salts that are infused with essential oils for additional relief.
+You can even buy Epsom salts infused with essential oils for additional relief.

-There are many herbs out there that can soothe inflammation and help speed up the recovery process.
+Many herbs can soothe inflammation and help speed up the recovery process.
 Two of the best ones are turmeric and ginger.

 Turmeric contains curcumin, a powerful anti-inflammatory compound whose effects are comparable to NSAIDs (Non-steroidal anti-inflammatory drugs) like ibuprofen.
-To treat acute inflammation from a sprain or other injury, you will need to consume about four teaspoons of turmeric.
+To treat acute inflammation from a sprain or other injury, you must consume about four teaspoons of turmeric.

 You can also use it as a preventive measure by adding liberal amounts to salads and soups.
 You can also mix it with nut butter or make a latte with coconut milk.
 The fat will help your body absorb the curcumin.

-Ginger's effects are also comparable to NSAIDs, so it is another great anti-inflammatory herb to consume after an injury or intense workout.
+Ginger's effects are comparable to NSAIDs, so it is another excellent anti-inflammatory herb to consume after an injury or intense workout.

 One of the best ways to reap this herb's benefits is to steep fresh chopped ginger in hot water to make tea.
 You can also take a ginger-infused bath for additional relief.

 Omega-3 Fatty Acids

 Omega-3 fatty acids, especially eicosapentaenoic acid (also known as EPA) and docosahexaenoic acid (DHA), are known for their potent anti-inflammatory benefits.